 Tranquil and aesthetically beautiful, the Japanese Tea Ceremony has attracted a worldwide following.
-This 500-year-old tea tradition traces back to the 10th century Song dynasty China.
-Using Matcha green tea powder, the Japanese Tea Ceremony is inextricably linked to the history of tea drinking and China’s tea culture.
+This 500-year-old tea tradition traces back to the Chinese Song dynasty (960AD to 1279 AD).
+Using Matcha green tea powder, the Japanese Tea Ceremony is inextricably linked to the history of tea and Chinese tea culture.

-The Japanese term “Matcha” derives from “Whipped tea” or “Dian Cha” 点茶 in Chinese—a fashionable tea-drinking custom during the Song dynasty (960 – 1279 A.D.)
+The Japanese term “Matcha” derives from “Whipped tea” or “Dian Cha” 点茶 in Chinese—a fashionable tea-drinking custom during the Song Dynasty.

 How Did Tea-Drinking Evolve?